 --WHAT SHOULD YOU PACK?--

 What, and how much, you take with you are both questions that can only be answered by each individual walker.
 Just remember that everything you take has to be carried on your back every day for up to two months.
-If you are staying in lodging every night, the vast majority of minshuku and ryokan have washing machines that are usually, but not always, free for henro to use, so there is no reason to carry a lot of clothes.
+If you are staying in lodging every night, the vast majority of minshuku and ryokan have washing machines (occasionally, but not often, free for henro to use) so there is no reason to carry a lot of clothes.
 Therefore, you should opt to travel light.